 The weather’s also so much nicer in December.
 In July or August, the desert heat can quickly become unbearable, but in the winter, the temperatures average between 50 to 60 degrees Fahrenheit.

 Vegas hotels are all decked out in adorable Christmas decorations throughout December, so it’s easy to get into the festive spirit.
 Since each hotel in Vegas is like a complete theme park, it can take a full day just to explore each one, and every single one offers some sort of free entertainment for the holidays.
-There’s over a hundred free activities in Vegas, so you have almost endless opportunities to fully enjoy a December trip!
+There’s over a hundred free activities in Vegas, making it one of our favorite recommendations for where to take a trip in December!
 (Jillian of Adventure Dragon)

 Marathon Key, Florida